 Foodwise’s Farmers Market Winter Holiday Guide

-This holiday season, shop small and give the gift of good food while supporting local farmers and food crafters with our Farmers Market Winter Holiday Guide.
+This holiday season, give the gift of good food while supporting small local farms and food businesses with our Farmers Market Winter Holiday Guide.
 At Foodwise’s Ferry Plaza Farmers Market, you’ll find the makings for fab winter feasts, along with unique gifts that nourish the body, the earth, and our local community.

-We’ve gathered some ideas for delicious and distinctive stocking stuffers and host gifts, as well as fixings for creating a sustainably sourced goodie basket.
+We’ve gathered 30+ ideas for delicious and distinctive stocking stuffers and host gifts, as well as fixings for creating a sustainably sourced goodie basket.
 These are gifts with real people and stories behind them.
 At the farmers market, you can meet the makers, learn about their crafts, and know that you’re helping California family farmers and Bay Area food crafters thrive.

 As the days turn cold and rainy, farmers market vendors count on loyal customers like you to help sustain their businesses year-round.
 In this time of gratitude, we thank you for supporting Foodwise and our market community throughout the year.
 Happy holidays from Foodwise!

 Ferry Plaza Farmers Market Winter Holiday Schedule

 The Ferry Plaza Farmers Market will be OPEN throughout the winter holiday season, EXCEPT Tuesday, December 26, and Thursday, December 28.
 See our upcoming events here.

 OPEN: Saturday (8am-2pm) and Tuesdays & Thursdays (10am-2pm), November 25 through December 23